-Ability School is a private, independent school that treats children as unique individuals.
+Ability School is a private, independent school in Englewood that has been educating children in pre-K through eighth grade for more than 40 years.
 With small classes and a proficiency-based curriculum, students work on individual programs tailored to their abilities and interests.
 “All students work at their own pace, so if they’re strong in a particular area they will move on to new challenges, whereas if they need a little more help mastering something they will get the support they need,” says Headmistress Joan Marrazzo.

 75 Knickerbocker Rd., Englewood